The St. Joseph chapel in Zákupy was built in 1698 by Gian Gastone de' Medici and

 Concerned for the future of the dynasty, Gian Gastone's father, Cosimo III de' Medici, urged Anna Maria Luisa de' Medici, Electresses Palatine, Gian Gastone's sister, to find Gian Gastone a suitable bride.
 She put forward Anna Maria Franziska, her brother-in-law's widow and heiress of the Duchy of Saxe-Lauenburg.

 The architect in charge was Giovanni Domenico Orsi, an Italian by heritage but Viennese-born.
 He built a number of very prominent religious and civic buildings the Czech Kingdom, such as the Jesuit College in Kutná Hora, or the Kolowrat Palace and the Church of St. Havel in the Old Town in Prague.
-His style was grandiose, fit for Viennese palaces
+His style was grandiose, fit for Viennese palaces.

-In addition to the main four-winged castle itself, a farmstead, brewery and gardens were built under Julius Francis.
+In Zakupy, in addition to the main four-winged castle itself, a farmstead, brewery and gardens were built under Julius Francis.
 In the town, on the opposite bank the Svitávka River, Julius Francis built the Capuchin monastery between 1681-1683 as a way of giving thanks for his survival in a battle with the Turks.
 The geometric relationship of the monastery to the castle can be seen in the context of secular vs. religious powers, in that the front of the monastery was placed in a manner to face the most monumental side of the castle.
 This baroque axial composition was later further extended by the construction of our chapel.

 However, having no male descendants, upon the death of Julius Francis in 1689, the family became extinct in the male line.
 The Lauenburg estate was fought over by numerous sides, including his two daughters and his cousin.
 George William, Duke of Brunswick-Lüneburg, invaded Saxe-Lauenburg with his troops, thus inhibiting the ascension of the legal heiress.
 Other monarchies claimed the succession: the neighboring duchies of Mecklenburg-Schwerin and of Danish Holstein, as well as five principalities of Anhalt, the Electorate of Saxony, and even Sweden and Brandenburg.
 In 1728, Charles VI finally legitimized the takeover.
 Anna Maria Franziska and her sister Sibylle, never having waived their claim, were dispossessed of Saxe-Lauenburg.
 Anna Maria Franziska was exiled in Ploskovice and Zákupy.